heidtJJ/User-Management/README.md

 ~~~~

   </li><br>
   <li>In your database (EE564 or whatever you named it), create a table called USERS.
-Again, feel free to change the table name.
+Again, feel free to change this table name.
 Insert the following attributes (id, email, password) as shown below:

  ~~~~
     CREATE TABLE USERS (